Security-Onion-Solutions/securityonion-docs/notifications.rst

 User-Defined Notifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-As of Security Oion 2.4.100, individual Sigma detections can be tagged to change the detection's alerting behavior.
+As of Security Onion 2.4.100, individual Sigma detections can be tagged to change the detection's alerting behavior.
 The tags are set inside the detection source.
-These tags are defined below:
+Tag details are defined below:

 - ``so.notification``: When this tag is present inside of a Sigma tag list, the detection will only perform outbound notifications.
 It will not add an alert to the SOC Alerts screen.
 - ``so.alerters.customAlerters``: When this tag is present inside of a Sigma tag list, the detection will perform notifications for an alternate set of ElastAlert 2 alerters.
 More information on how to choose these alerters is provided below.